 The couple bore a son William Stillwagon.

-He died on May 17, 1967.
+Burdened with hypertension, and after suffering a massive heart attack, he died within minutes at home at the age of 57 on May 16, 1967.
 An obituary was printed in the Uniontown Morning Herald and Uniontown Evening Standard.
-A requiem mass was sung at Lady of Grace Church in Greensburg.
+A requiem mass was sung at Lady of Grace Church in Greensburg, and interment was in Green Ridge Memorial Park.

 Son William C. Stillwagon ( ? - ? ) became an attorney.
 He practiced in Greensburg circa 1967 and into the 2000s.
 His office was located at 319 South Maple Avenue.